-Ron Hagiz is Of Counsel in Quinn Emanuel’s New York office.
+Ron Hagiz is Chief Technology Counsel in Quinn Emanuel’s New York office.
 He joined the firm in 2011.
 His practice focuses on complex intellectual property disputes at every stage of litigation, from pre-dispute counseling through trial and appeal.
 He has extensive experience litigating intellectual property and technology-related disputes, particularly involving patents, copyrights, and trade secrets, and the intersection of intellectual property law with other areas of law, such as antitrust and competition law.
 He has also regularly litigated and advised clients on intellectual property issues relating to standards-setting organizations and standards-essential patents, particularly involving cellular and wireless communication technologies.
 Ron has also litigated business disputes involving claims such as breach of contract, breach of fiduciary duty, tortious interference with contract, and unfair competition.

 Ron’s intellectual property practice spans a range of different technologies across multiple spheres of engineering, including cellular and wireless communication chips, mobile devices, video and security cameras, computer processors, backup and storage systems, online and mobile games, 3D printers, and medical research devices (such as flow cytometry analyzers and sorters).
 In addition to litigation advice and representation, Ron also provides pre-suit consultation to assist companies in assessing the strength of their patent portfolio and to evaluate potential litigation risks for new products.

 Prior to joining the firm, Ron attended New York University School of Law, where he received his JD, and University of Michigan, Ann Arbor College of Engineering, where he received degrees in electrical engineering and computer engineering.
 Ron was also involved with NYU’s Mediation Clinic and served as an extern at the Legal Aid Society in New York.

 - Becton Dickinson